The Butterfly

 The Butterfly for Westbank, next to First Baptist Church on Nelson Street, will be Bing Thom’s last major building to be completed in the city he transformed and passionately loved.
 Because of its highly original layouts, its sense of public-mindedness, and its serene detailing and presence on the skyline, the Butterfly is a fitting, even flitting final work-hovering above, but not really of its surroundings.

 Sometimes a powerful concept sketch and an underlying idea has more resonance than a table full of design consultant’s reports.
-Such was so for the Butterly, which began with a sketch that Thom gave to Westbank founder Ian Gillespie showing a winged insect, confident but not conscious of its beauty.
+Such was so for the Butterfly, which began with a sketch that Thom gave to Westbank founder Ian Gillespie showing a winged insect, confident but not conscious of its beauty.
 It worked.
 As this building site is very near downtown Vancouver’s height of land, and because re-zoning and other land use controls had determined it would be one of the city’s tallest buildings, a design that reduced its apparent bulk was essential, so Thom’s choice of sketch and concept was anything but random or fanciful.

 Turning the concept into built reality largely fell to project architect Venelin Kokalov, who since Thom’s death has carried on as co-principal of the firm, renamed Revery Architects.
 Kokalov’s breakthrough was to conceive of the tower as four cylinders bundled together around a central elevator/stair core.
 As each of these bundled cylinders would read individually under changing conditions of light, they would always have strong vertical shadows, lessening their visual weight-in other words, making the tower more butterfly-like.